Getting a good night’s rest under stressful conditions is hard enough, but sleeping well during an ongoing pandemic can feel impossible some nights.

 “The research we have on the effectiveness of melatonin isn’t for people who have insomnia.
 It’s for people who have circadian rhythm disruption,” she says.
 “If you don’t feel sleepy until midnight, and you take a low dose earlier in the evening, that can help shift your own rhythm so that you feel sleepy earlier.”

 It’s also important that you take the right dose.
-While you can buy doses of up to 10mg, that’s way more than your body needs and Dr. Drerup suggests taking a much smaller dose, between 0.3 and 1 milligram.
+While you can buy doses of up to 10 mg, that’s way more than your body needs and Dr. Drerup suggests taking a much smaller dose, between 1 to 3 milligrams.

-One more option patients might want to consider is cognitive behavioral therapy (CBT).
+One more option you might want to consider is cognitive behavioral therapy for insomnia (CBT-I).
 “Whether someone had this chronic insomnia or sleep issue before or it’s a more recent onset with the pandemic, it’s a treatment that’s well-researched and has extremely good efficacy and effectiveness for patients,” Dr. Drerup says.